hanrichard/Notebook/aws/aws learning doc/ec2.md

 ### note
 - AWS Batch eliminates the need to operate third-party commercial or open source batch processing solutions.
 There is no batch software or servers to install or manage.
 AWS Batch manages all the infrastructure for you, avoiding the complexities of provisioning, managing, monitoring, and scaling your batch computing jobs.

+- An Interface endpoint uses AWS PrivateLink and is an elastic network interface (ENI) with a private IP address that serves as an entry point for traffic destined to a supported service.
+Using PrivateLink you can connect your VPC to supported AWS services, services hosted by other AWS accounts (VPC endpoint services), and supported AWS Marketplace partner services.